|

 deficiency combined with insulin resistance which means your body does

-2 can benefit by weight loss.
+2 diabetic can benefit by weight loss.
 Losing weight can keep

 your